SimonMeersschaut/paint-bot/docs/stroke_algorithm/overview.md

 A so called [Stroke Generation Supervisor](supervisor.md) will decide in real time if the stroke is accepted or not.

 ![segment stroke generation.png](segment_stroke_generation.png)

+After generating all strokes, we reorder them for optimal performance.
+See [stroke reordering](stroke_ordering).